Check out the video tutorial of the Steam Workshop!

-To upload your mod to the Workshop, click on the Upload Manager Icon, and then click Workshop Upload.
+To upload your mod to the Workshop, click on UPLOAD -> WORKSHOP UPLOAD.
 Read through everything carefully and then input what you want.
 In the Workshop Title box, input the title of your mod.
 Next enter in the description of your game.

 This is where you want to give the most information about your game.
 If it’s an original game, you want to give as much detail about it as possible.
 What are the rules?
 How do you win?
 All that good stuff.
 You can also use this section to give credit to those who helped you.
 Don’t worry, if you don’t fill this in now, you can edit it later.
 Just remember that the more detailed info you give, the better for everyone all around.

 In the next section, you can either upload your files to an external site and input the URL in this box, or you can press the file folder icon for more options.

 This will bring up a file browser in which you can import images directly from your computer.
 Choose your image and either double click it or press the open button.
 You will get a popup box asking if you’d like to load it from your local disk or upload it to your Steam Cloud.
 In this case you want to choose the Cloud option since Local is intended for private use -meaning it’s not used in multiplayer.

 If you don’t put in an image, you will get an error and the mod won’t upload, so don’t forget this step!